hawwestin/MSR.DevelopmentEnvironments/ELK/Remote ELK/Readme.md

 echo "vm.max_map_count=262144" >> /etc/sysctl.conf
 ```

 ## Compose yamls

 `docker-compose.yml` Holds not secured configuration.
-For version below 8 it is valid and fastest way to set up and run local stack.
+For version below 8 it is valid and fastest way to set up and runing cluster.

-`docker-compose.9300-ssl.yml` Holds minimum security with password and transport layer between nodes on 9300 port.
-As this is one node instance it is rather an example of valid configraution.
-**Please be advise** that password for admin account `elastic` need to be provided for all stack application like Kibana and Beats.
-Example generic password is provided via `.env` file

-`docker-compose.9200-ssl.yml` All benefits of 9300-ssl comose and https for 9200 port communication.
-After you use this please use basic security with password and user when you will comunicate with elastic API directly.
-And do not forget to change HTTP to HTTPS in your favority tool 😉

-`docker-compose.5601-ssl.yml` All benefits of 9200-ssl compose and https for 5601 Kibana web port over generted wild card certificate.
+`docker-compose.ssl.yml` Holds minimum security with password, transport layer ssl between nodes on 9300 port and https for 9200 port communication.
+To use this remember to use basic authorization user with password when you comunicate with elastic API directly.
+And do not forget to change HTTP 9200 to HTTPS in your favority tool 😉 Kiabana use https for 5601 port over generted wild card certificate.

+**Please be advise** that password for account need to be provided for all stack application like Kibana and Beats.
+Example generic password is provided via `.env` file for admin account `elastic`.
+After you log in to cluster you can change password to other build in users or create new one for kibana nad beats.

 ## Configuration files
 **.env**